 In the editor you can see a preview of the template, and change its default filler text.

-To keep the formatting it can help to highlight the text you want to update before you overwrite it.
+To keep the template formatting it can help to highlight the text you want to update before you overwrite it.

 Having trouble with editing the templates?